Code with Chompers

 Description

-This activity is suitable for younger kids as it involves simpler tasks but can also be adjusted to be more challenging.
-It involves students mixing and matching a set of balloons with binary numbers (0 and 1) on them and decoding these sequences into decimal numbers.
-Additionally, it introduces students to how different binary sequences can represent different decimal numbers.
+In this activity, students will mix and match a set of balloons with binany numbers (0 and 1) on them and decoding the sequences into decimal numbers.
+This activity will introduce to studens how different binary sequencs can represent different decimal numbers.

 Materials Required